In a perfect world, everyone can afford what they need and even have extra money to pay for luxury things from time to time.

 You could be one of the several Australians that do not know they are entitled to financial support from the government.
 Low-income families can get aid from different agencies.
 For example, you could qualify for a low income Health Care Card, which is offered by Centrelink to low-income individuals.
 With this card, you can reduce your daily expenses on medication and public transport.

 There are several other income support programmes that you can turn to, including Age Pension and Austudy.
 These payments, however, have specific requirements and restrictions, which you need to meet before you can qualify.
 For example, Age Pension is only applicable to those who are at least 66 years old.
-Meanwhile, if you are 25 and up and you’re currently studying or working as an apprentice, you can benefit from Austudy.
+Meanwhile, if you are 25 and over and you’re currently studying or working as an apprentice, you can benefit from Austudy.

 Some people have low income because they are caring for a spouse or a loved one with a disability or who is old.
 If you belong to this group, you should apply for Carer Payment.
 JobSeeker is also a good government initiative that you may be able to qualify for if you are looking for work and are around 22 years to pension age.
 An alternative is Youth Allowance, which is for people who are 21 years or younger.
 Farm Household Allowance is for farming families who are facing financial hardship.